sangameshwarr/life-skills-track/Refactoring-a-Difficult-to-Manage-Codebase.md

 # Refactoring a Difficult-to-Manage Codebase: An Introduction to Object-Oriented Programming (OOP) in Java

 ## Introduction
 When joining a new project, encountering a difficult-to-manage codebase is not uncommon.
 Such codebases often suffer from issues like poor organization, tight coupling, and lack of extensibility.
-To address these challenges, your team lead has asked you to study key concepts and refactor the codebase.
 In this report, we will explore the fundamentals of Object-Oriented Programming (OOP) and provide code samples in Java to illustrate its principles.

 ## What is Object-Oriented Programming (OOP)?
-Object-Oriented Programming (OOP) is a programming paradigm that emphasizes the organization of code around objects, which are instances of classes.
+Object-Oriented Programming (OOP) emphasizes the organization of code around objects, which are instances of classes.
 OOP promotes modular and reusable code by encapsulating data and behavior into objects.

 OOP revolves around four main principles: